MauroDataMapper/docs/docs/user-guides/admin-functionality/admin-functionality.md

 ![List of current groups](groups-list.png)

 To order the list, click the small arrow to the right of **'Name'**.
-This will display the list in chronological A-Z when the arrow points up and from Z-A when the arrow points down.
+This will display the list in chronological order from A-Z when the arrow points up and from Z-A when the arrow points down.

 You can also filter the user list, by clicking the filter symbol to the right of **'repository'**.
-This will display a **'Name'** box at the top of the list where you can then enter a group name and the list will automatically filter accordingly.
+This will display a **'Name'** box at the top of the list where you can then enter a group name and the list will automatically filter.

 ### 6.1 Add a group

-To add a new group, click the **'+Add'** button at the top right of the table.
+To add a new group, click the **'+Add'** button at the top right of the **'Manage groups'** page.
 Enter the **'Name'** and **'Description'** of the new group and click **'Save group'**.
 A green notifiction box will appear at the bottom right of your screen confirming that the **'Group saved successfully'**.

 ![New group form](new-group-form.png)

 ### 6.2 Edit a group

-To edit a group, click the **'Actions'** button to the right of the relevant group in the table.
-A dropdown menu will appear, click **'Edit group'**.
+To edit a group, click the **'Actions'** button to the right of the relevant group and select **'Edit group'** from the dropdown menu.

 ![Groups dropdown menu](groups-actions-menu.png)

 This will take you to a summary page of the group, where you can amend the name and description.
-Make sure to select **'Save group'** to save any changes.
+Make sure to click **'Save group'** to save any changes.

 ![Edit group form](edit-group-form.png)